Davin1404/Learning-Materials/IBDP_Physics_HL/Topic B Engineering/B.4 Forced vibrations and resonance.md

 * The larger the $Q$ factor, the sharper the resonance peak on the graph of amplitude against driving frequency.
 * A ***high quality*** factor means a low loss of energy.
-* The $Q$ factor is approximately the number of oscillations thaat the system will make before its amplitude decays to zero.
+* The $Q$ factor is approximately the number of oscillations that the system will make before its amplitude decays to zero.

 ## The useful and destructive effects of resonance
 |Useful effects||